rruiz858/github_api/README.md

 1. docker into the postgres container `docker exec -it github_api_postgres_1 psql -U postgres` or
-2. docker into the rails console via the docker api 'docker exec -it github_api_app_1 rails c'
+2. docker into the rails console via the docker api `docker exec -it github_api_app_1 rails c`

 # Notable Gems